Thatguy560/TDD-Codewars-Kata-Exercises-JS/README.md

 ## 174 Rot13 - 5kyu

-## 175 Sum of numbers from 0 to N - 5kyu
+## 175 Sum of numbers from 0 to N - 7kyu

+## 176 Find the middle element - 7kyu

+## 177 Pairs of integers from m to n - 7kyu

 # Check Test Coverage